 4. Post at the right times

 To make sure that your content reaches as many people as possible, you need to time its release.
 That is, you have to figure out the best times to post on social media to be able to post during times when your audience is the most active.
-The ideal time to post will depend upon the social platform and habits and preferences of your target audience.
+The ideal time to post will depend upon your target audience’s social platform and habits and preferences.

 5. Appeal to emotions